gregpalmr/alluxio-secure-hadoop/README.md

 - Hiveserver2 (via beeline)
 - Spark (comming soon)

-It also deploys a Prometheus server and Grafana server to monitor the Alluxio master node and cluster metrics.
+To support monitoring and metrics, it also deploys:

+- Prometheus server
+- Grafana server

 ### Table of Contents
 [Setup](#setup)